jessonfoo/p001/week_1/7_get_to_know_your_group/readme.md

 * link to your [USERNAME].github.io site
 * link to your wireframe html page

-Once you receive someone's reflection, take a look at it and write a comment.
-Make sure to take a look at your reflection gist to see other people's comments!
+Once you receive someone's reflection, take a look at it and write a comment as an issue on it.